 Banquets offer special opportunities for a more formal setting.
 Ladies' banquet attire must be pre-approved by administrator designees.
+(Graduation attire requirements are different than banquet attire.
+Ladies attire must meet the graduation dress code.)

 Dress Code Violations

 At their discretion, staff will send any student they feel is out of dress code to the principal's office with information explaining the dress code violation.
 Students will be given an opportunity to remedy the dress code violation.
 Parents will be called to bring proper attire if clothes cannot be found in the lender closet.